appworldng/hellobar/README.md

-# wp-popups
+# hellobar
-A simple WordPress plugin to enable site owners display popups on their website's home page.
+A simple WordPress plugin to help you display a hello bar on every page of your site.